-Moving through an intersection requires you to consider the terrain of the two squares to either side of the point you are trying to move through (including walls along the edges of those squares that also touch the intersection), and/or any characters occupying those squares.
-Your character is considered to move through the "side" of the intersection with the less restrictive terrain or characters.
-For example, if one side is blocking, and the other side is a higher elevation, but your character can ignore one of those for movement, they can move through the diagonal unimpeded.
-If your character could ignore neither, moving through the intersection will cause them to stop as if they had crossed the rim of the elevation.
+Moving through an intersection requires you to consider the terrain of the two squares to either side of the point you are trying to move through (including walls along the edges of those squares that also touch the intersection).
+Your character is considered to move through the "side" of the intersection with the less restrictive terrain.
+If one side is blocking, and the other side is a higher elevation, but your character can ignore one of those for movement, they can move through the diagonal.
+If your character could ignore neither, they couldn't move through that intersection.